Polkas/ggcall/README.md

 The ggcall can be implemented in a few ways to your package, direct dependency or standalone.

+A "standalone" file implements a minimum set of functionality in such a way that it can be copied into another package.
+`usethis::use_standalone()` makes it easy to get such a file into your own repo/package.

 `usethis` package is optional but it truly simplify the process.
 The `usethis` >= 2.2.0 is required.